 In S2E14 “Monday Night Football”, Barney says that he does not wear suits to funerals.
 He feels that suits are for joyous occasions.

 BUT in S6E14 “Last Words”, Barney wears a suit to Marshall’s dad’s funeral.
+Since this is the funeral for one of his best friend’s dad, though, he is probably just being respectful.

 In S2E16 “Stuff”, Robin says that she has sent her dogs to live upstate with her aunt and her aunt’s live in “friend” named Betty.
 At this point Robin does not realize that her aunt and Betty are a lesbian couple.